opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 The data source (log index), log type, and detection rules specified in the first step determine which fields are available for mapping.
 For example, when "Windows logs" is selected as the log type, this parameter, along with the specific detection rules, determines the list of detection field names available for the mapping.
 Similarly, the selected data source determines the list of log source field names that are available for the mapping.

-Because the system uses prepackaged Sigma rules for detector creation, it can automatically map important fields for a specific log type with the corresponding fields in the Sigma rules.
+The system uses prepackaged Sigma rules for detector creation and it can automatically map important fields for a specific log type with the corresponding fields in the Sigma rules.
 The field mapping step presents a view of automatically mapped fields while also providing the option to customize, change, or add new field mappings.
 When a detector includes customized rules, you can follow this step to manually map rule field names to log source field names.

 Because the system has the ability to automatically map field names, this step is optional.
 However, the more fields that can be mapped between detector fields and log source fields, the greater the accuracy of generated findings.